 If you have a private water supply, or are planning to install one, you must register the supply with us.

-We will be contacting all those with supplies that fall under the regulations to arrange for the assessments and sampling to be carried out.
-This will be over the next year.
+We contact those supplies that fall under the regulations to arrange for the assessments and sampling to be carried out throughout the year.

 Large supplies - a water supply serving over 50 people; or produces more than 10 m³ per day of water; or is used for commercial purposes, for example, rented properties, holiday lets, a bed & breakfast; or is public premises.
 These supplies require sampling at least once a year and a risk assessment undertaken every five years.
 If you are a tenant in rented accommodation that is served by a private water supply, please check with your landlord, or us, that the private water supply is registered with us so we can check that the water supply is wholesome and safe to drink.

 Shared/Small supplies- a water supply serving two or more premises; produces less than 10m³ of water; and is not used for commercial purposes, or for public premises.
 These supplies require sampling and a risk assessment every five years.